ljnelson/objexj/src/site/markdown/syntax.md

 ## Variables

-An expression can set an arbitrary variable that can be retrieved by name later.
+An expression can set an arbitrary (global) variable that can be retrieved by name later.
 For example, the following atom has an expression that sets a variable named `foo` to the value of the particular `RuntimeException`'s `message` property:

     java.lang.RuntimeException(foo = message; return true;)

 (The MVEL expression in this case returns `true` so that no further conditions are placed on the match.)

+Variables are almost like capture groups but are inherently scalar and thus do not necessarily return `List`s, and when specified in different parts of the overall pattern may overwrite previous assignments.
+They are good for simple, one-shot assignments that capture a particular portion of a single object matched by an atom.

 ## Anchors